 We may earn income from links in this post.
 Please read this Disclosure for details.

-If you’re planning a trip to Guatemala, you don’t want to miss el Día del Diablo – the Day of the Devil.
-Not only is it one of the most important Christmas holiday traditions in Guatemala, it’s one of the world’s most exciting fire festivals.
+If you’re planning a trip to Guatemala, you don’t want to miss la Quema del Diablo – the Burning of the Devil.
+Not only is el Día del Diablo (the Day of the Devil) one of the most important Christmas holiday traditions in Guatemala, it’s one of the world’s most exciting fire festivals.

 Every year on December 7th, Guatemalans light bonfires and burn the devil in effigy.

-While many celebrations take place on streets outside people’s homes, the most spectacular event is the Quema del Diablo or Burning of the Devil in the former capital of La Antigua.
+While many celebrations take place on streets outside people’s homes, the most spectacular event is the Quema del Diablo or Burning of the Devil in the country’s former capital city of La Antigua.

 They also light bonfires, buy devil piñatas and enjoy special día del diablo food.
 The fiery festivities kick off the beginning of the Christmas season in Guatemala.